 Betty avoided answering the question.
 “I’m a Catholic.
 Using your words, I have a strong religious conviction.
 Tim is a holiday Catholic.
 That means he goes to church on Christmas and Easter.
 Jason had been an altar boy and outgrew doing that, but he goes to church on most Sundays with me and his sisters.”

 “Do you know why Jason outgrew being an altar boy?”

 “I’m not sure.
 One Sunday he came home from serving at the eight a.m.
 Mass and said that he had told Father Morton that he wasn’t going to be an altar boy any longer.
 I questioned him at length, and he said that it had become boring, getting up early and doing the same thing at every Mass.
 He said that the Monsignor kept pushing him to serve at more Masses, especially on weekdays, and that upset him.
-I was, of course, upset about his decision, but he made up his mind and I didn’t want to get in an argument over something that seemingly was no longer an important part of his life, and that might turn him away from the Church.”
+I was, of course, disappointed about his decision, but he had made up his mind and I didn’t want to get in an argument over something that seemingly was no longer an important part of his life, and that might turn him away from the Church.”